-HERSCHEL GARFEIN is a two-time GRAMMY® award winning composer, writer and stage director.
+HERSCHEL GARFEIN is a twice-GRAMMY® award winning composer, writer and stage director.
+He composed Mortality Mansions: Songs of Love and Loss After 60 (Delos Records), a collaboration with the late US Poet Laureate Donald Hall. (“Shimmering, expressive song cycle” —San Francisco Chronicle).
+Mortality Mansions was a co-production of the Heyman Center for the Humanities at Columbia University, Barnard College and the art-song organization Sparks and Wiry Cries.
+Recent work includes the premiere of King of the River for baritone and orchestra on a text by Stanley Kunitz (“a marvelous piece of descriptive modernism.” —BC Reviews) and The Layers for cello and piano, commissioned by Sophie Shao and premiered at Bargemusic, Brooklyn.
 He is the composer/librettist of Rosencrantz & Guildenstern Are Dead, the first-ever operatic adaptation of a play by Tom Stoppard.
 When excerpts were performed at Fort Worth Opera “Frontiers” in 2014, the Wall Street Journal wrote, “composer-librettist Herschel Garfein set the diamond-bright dialogue of the Tom Stoppard play with clarity and wit, heightening the comedy through skillful ensemble writing and characterization.”

 Garfein conceived, wrote and directed the jazz theater piece My Coma Dreams for composer/pianist Fred Hersch, which has been seen in New York, San Francisco and Berlin and was released on dvd in 2014. (“Best of 2014” Boston Globe; “Brilliant...smart, honest and true” Downbeat).
 My Coma Dreams has been embraced by the medical community for its reflections on the patient’s experience of contemporary medical practice; in Berlin it was produced by the European Society for Intensive Care Medicine, its 2013 NYC premiere was produced by The Program in Narrative Medicine at Columbia University Medical School.

-Garfein teaches Music Composition and lectures in Script Analysis at The Steinhardt School, New York University where, in the 2012-13 academic year, he was awarded The Excellence in Teaching Award.
+Garfein teaches Music Composition at The Steinhardt School, New York University where in 2013 he was awarded The Excellence in Teaching Award.
 He also teaches privately in New York City.